DaWoody/free-video-player/free_videoplayer_components/readme/readme-base.md

 ##Installation
 ***
-To use the Free Video Player, you need to include a reference to the source code provided, meaning the javascript files ```free.video.player.full.js``` and the dependency *xml2json* () which uses the [Apache license](http://www.apache.org/licenses/LICENSE-2.0).
+To use the Free Video Player, you need to include a reference to the source code provided, meaning the javascript files ```free.video.player.full.js```.
+Furthermore there are currently two dependencies:

+* One being the  *xml2json* javascript library, which uses the [Apache license](http://www.apache.org/licenses/LICENSE-2.0), which is being used with a number of different methods utilizing parsing of different manifest structures.
+* The other being [Font Awesome](https://fortawesome.github.io/Font-Awesome/), which the player uses for current icon implementation within the video controls.

 This is usually done in the top or the bottom of your html page.
 An example of how this could be implemented and inserted within your html, check the *Example of implementation* section below.

 Then when the references to the files are there, either within your html within ```<script> ... </script>``` tags or through a